A continuation of chapter 13. Jakob visits Cody in the hospital.

 Cody told me she wanted to enrol in the Animation program at the Ontario College of Art after she graduated--the one that was taught by Mrs. Gardener's husband.
 She knew her nana would never be able to finance the tuition based on her small pension but Mrs. Gardener promised she would help Cody apply for a scholarship.
 I told her about my hope of becoming a social worker so I could help screwed up kids like myself.
 As soon as I turned sixteen, I planned on finding a job and taking night classes to get my high school diploma and then applying to university.
 We encouraged each other to go for it all and toss our doubts and insecurities to the wind.
 After she graduated she would try and get a job with a local animation studio or maybe even move out to California.
 She thought that maybe the more laid back folks on the "left coast" would be more accepting of her looks.
 Eventually though, she told me that she wanted to write and illustrate children's books.
 She even had an idea now for a book.
 After she started making money she said she would check out a plastic surgeon to see about "patching up" her face.
 She told me she once read an article in the "Toronto Daily Star" about a surgeon who specialized in burn victims and how the work he did was mind blowing!

-During my last telephone call to Cody, I told her about the meeting my parents and me had with all the phoneys at the school board office.
-The whole time, the principle, guidance counsellor, and some big shot superintendent, gave me the goddamn gears.
+During my final telephone call to Cody, I told her about the meeting Uncle Mickey and me had with all the phoneys at the school board office.
+The whole time, the principle, guidance counsellor, and some big shot superintendent, were giving me the goddamn gears.
 They warned me that my chronic truancy had forced them to make a serious decision about the future of my education--as if I really gave a shit!
 The superintendent guy told me that because of his compassionate nature he came up with a plan that would give me another chance to redeem myself.
 Rather than getting my ass thrown into reform school or worse--juvenile detention--he was transferring me to Sir Ivan Collins, the high school that happened to be located in my old neighbourhood out in the east end.
 I was due to start classes the second week of April.
 So what!
 I should kiss the guy's fat ass for his generous offer!
+Spare me!

-Anyway, they had a program there for "special learners" as the dickhead called it.
-I knew it was just wordplay for: passive aggressive losers like me with all kinds of borderline personality disorders, legitimate slow learners, and I hate to be cruel, but regular everyday retards.
-Uncle Mickey told me that a lot of psychiatrists diagnose their younger patients with "personality disorders" because they couldn't figure out what was really going on or simply because they were too lazy to explore more deeply into the problem.
-What's more, he complained that psychiatry was still stuck in the medical dark ages and was still held hostage by the big rich drug companies.
+Anyway, they had a program there for "special learners" as some of the school official dickheads called it.
+I knew it was just wordplay for passive aggressive losers like me and students with all kinds of "issues:" borderline personality disorders, legitimate slow learners, and I hate to be cruel, but regular everyday retards.
+Uncle Mickey told me that a lot of psychiatrists diagnose their younger patients with "personality disorders" because they couldn't figure out what was really going on inside their heads or simply because they were too lazy to explore more deeply into the problem.
+What's more, he complained that psychiatry was still stuck in the dark ages and was held hostage by the big rich drug companies.

-I recall vividly last time I visited Cody--it was a beautiful early April day.
-The winter exhausted town seemed to have awoken from its winter hibernation on that glorious Saturday.
+I recall vividly the last time I visited Cody on a beautiful early April day.
+The winter weary city seemed to have awoken from its long hibernation on that glorious Saturday.
 Everyone seemed to be out and about, all at the same time!
 There was a gigantic human traffic jam everywhere!
 The streets were full of kids on bikes and skateboards and older boys playing ball hockey, whacking away at their stupid yellow tennis ball.
-Neighbours were sitting on front porches and lining backyard fences, most likely talking about weather and gardening and the anticipation of opening up their dumb cottages next month.
+Neighbours were sitting about on front porches and standing along backyard fences, most likely talking about weather and gardening and the anticipation of opening up their dumb cottages next month.

-Queen Street was alive with Saturday shoppers and couples walking hand-in-hand.
+Queen Street was alive with Saturday shoppers and happy couples walking hand-in-hand.
 Store owners were sweeping their entrances, squinting at the long overdue bright sunlight.
-It's funny, but on the edge of seasonal changes, I always notice that people have this weird thing for deciding on how to dress up.
-From my seat in the streetcar, I noticed passersby in shorts and T-shirts, windbreakers, sweaters, light overcoats, and even hooded parkas, ear muffs, toques and gloves.
+It's funny, but on the edge of seasonal changes, I always notice that people have this weird thing for deciding on how to dress for the changing weather.
+From my seat in the packed streetcar, I noticed passersby in shorts and T-shirts, windbreakers, sweaters, light overcoats, and even hooded parkas, ear muffs, toques and gloves.
 Some fucked up sight!

-Cody's doctor allowed her to venture outside for a short while.
+Cody's doctor had allowed her to venture outside for a short while.
 Still too weak to walk on her own, the nurse got her a wheelchair from another floor.
-I accompanied Cody and her outside to one of the faded wooden picnic tables surrounded by a grove of maple and poplar trees.
-Although their branches were still naked, I caught a glimpse of some sporadic tiny green buds.
+I accompanied Cody and her nurse outside to one of the weather beaten wooden picnic tables surrounded by a grove of maple and poplar trees.
+Although their branches were still naked, I caught a glimpse of some sporadic tiny green buds peeking out in preparation for full bloom.
 The nurse, a middle aged women with an easy manner, winked at me with a conspiratory smile, and then sheepishly exused herself, giving instructions that she would return in a half hour.

 I handed Cody the April edition of "Mad Magazine" that I had brought from home.
 I figured it might cheer her up.
 She once told me that "Mad" was her favourite read.
 The cover page showed Alfred E. Neuman in a green windbreaker kneeling down on a street grate trying to fish something out of the gutter with a string and magnet.
 He's looking up at the reader with his trademark goofy smile.
 Cody reacted with a listless half-smile, her eyes dull and empty.
 Maybe it was all those drugs the shrinks prescribed.
 I thought it best not to initiate a conversation, at least for a while.

 A few minutes later she spoke but with a faint slow drawl.
-It seemed like she needed to drum up all her energy.
-With a slight forced grin, she told me that she was really looking forward to returning home, but a very strange look in her eyes seemed to reveal a certain wariness about her ever leaving the hospital.
-The feeding tube was removed yesterday but she said she still had no appetite.
+It seemed like she needed to drum up all her energy just to talk.
+With a slight forced grin, she told me that she was really looking forward to returning home, but a very strange look in her eyes seemed to reveal a certain wariness.
+The feeding tube had been removed yesterday but she said she still had no appetite.
 I joked that my mother's lasagna would fatten her up real good!
 Her eyes flickered and she went quiet again until the nurse came to wheel her back to her room.

-I decided to take a walk outside, joining a lively crowd of shoppers.
+I decided to take a walk outside, finding myself swarmed by a lively crowd of shoppers.
 It seemed so strange that the short distance between the hospital's corridors and sunlit streets, offered up a whole different view of the world.
-It was like entering an entirely different dimension: leaving a drab, sanitized darkened world inhabited by serious looking medical staff and dull bedridden fallen angels trying to keep their ever-present demons at bay, then suddenly emerging into a bright vibrant world whose occupants enjoyed the presence of a brand new season and all the optimistic expectations that accompanied it.
+It was as if I entered an entirely different dimension, leaving a drab, sanitized world inhabited by serious looking medical staff and dull bedridden fallen angels trying to keep their ever-present demons at bay, then suddenly emerging into a bright vibrant world whose dwellers were estatically enjoying the presence of a new season and all the optimistic expectations that accompanied it.
+It was if after driving through a long dark tunnel, I watched a bright new vision appear before my very own eyes!

 I grabbed another coffee across the street, choosing a seat against the sun-draped window.
 I slowly sipped my drink and stared across the street, trying to make sense of that very strange look in Cody's eyes.